ToastShaman/awesome-backend/README.md

 - https://nixos.org/ - Reproducible builds and deployments.
 - https://mjml.io/ - The only framework that makes responsive email easy.
 - https://monorepo.tools/ - Everything you need to know about monorepos, and the tools to build them.
+- https://github.com/casey/just - just is a handy way to save and run project-specific commands.

 ## Books, Blogs and Articles